Multi-fidelity surrogate modeling for time-series outputs: AR(1) multi-fidelity model with tensorized covariance and projection

 For the orthogonal part projected onto $S_N^\perp$ the method is different.
 The hypothesis is that the projection $Z^\perp_\text{L}(\bm{x},t_u)$ of $Z_\text{L}(\bm{x},t_u)$ has a negligible influence on the projection $Z^\perp_\text{H}(\bm{x},t_u)$ of $Z_\text{H}(\bm{x},t_u)$.
 Our assumption is that $Z_\text{H}^\perp(\bm{x},t_u)$ is a Gaussian process with a tensorized covariance.
 The method we will use on $Z_\text{H}^\perp(\bm{x},t_u)$ is described in \Cref{subsec::tensRegcov}.

-The value $N=0$ corresponds to full simple fidelity, in this case we use only Gaussian process regression with covariance tensorization as in \cref{subsec::tensRegcov}.
+Note that the value $N=0$ corresponds to full single-fidelity, in this case we use only GP regression with covariance tensorization as in \cref{subsec::tensRegcov}.
 For $N=N_\text{L}$ the dimension reduction is minimal and co-kriging is applied to all pairs $\left(A_{i,\text{L}},A_{i,\text{H}}\right)$ for $i\leq N_\text{L}$.
-We will see that the optimal $N$ is in fact positive but smaller than $N_\text{L}$.
+We will see in \cref{sec::Illustration} that the optimal $N$ is in fact positive but smaller than $N_\text{L}$.